Category Archives: Biodiversity

 The future of farming

 Sustainability is increasingly becoming the focus of agriculture’s future (Onuabuchi Munonye and Chinelo Eze, 2022) and a range of new technologies are lining up to support this.
-Across the Agriculture department, NU Farms, and both researchers I spoke to, however, it was stressed that co-benefits must be at the heart of change to ensure that the future of agriculture is truly sustainable.
+Across the Agriculture department, NU Farms, and the researchers I spoke to, however, it was stressed that co-benefits must be at the heart of change to ensure that the future of agriculture is truly sustainable.
 Specifically, change in the agricultural sector must support farmers’ incomes and resilience as well as the natural environment.
 Here, four key areas are central to a holistically sustainable future for farming:

 1. Technology: Drones and sensors for data, automated and precision machinery, new crop inputs, land use practices, and further technologies are all improving the efficiency and reducing the environmental impacts of crop and livestock rearing for each unique farm.